SidoPillai/blockchain/README.md

 To identify what comes after the current block

 ### Transaction Data
+Transaction data is made up of the following:
+1. Hash
+2. Size
+3. Received Time
+4. Mined Time
+5. Included in Block
+6. LockTime
+7. Coinbase
+8. Transaction Fee for miners
+9. Amount returned back to sender

 To see what a block is made up of visit https://blockexplorer.com/ and enter 520607 in the search and see for yourself.